 What is an after-final response?

 An after-final response refers to a reply to a Final Office Action that is filed without a Request for Continued Examination (RCE).
+It can be a risky move.
 After-final responses should be used judiciously depending upon the specific circumstances of a particular patent application.
+It’s a judgment call that depends on whether the examiner would be open to reviewing such a response.

 When is an after-final response appropriate?